Strathfield (NSW), NSW

 Where is Strathfield (NSW)?

-Strathfield (NSW) is a suburb of New South Wales, Australia.
+Strathfield (NSW) is a suburb of New South Wales, Australia, in the Strathfield local government area.

 What is the population of Strathfield (NSW)?